Another Iranian in Canada alleged to owe millions to Iran

 And another of the defendants shipped his children to Canada permanently and we took them

 Another co-accused, Mohsen Ahmadian, a retired director of the petrochemical company, is accused of participating in the scheme and of moving €78 million in cash.
 He was an employee of the Iranian Ministry of Petroleum and his family are all politically exposed persons for several reasons, including by association with Mr. Hamzehlou.
-It turns out according to our research that he too has a connection to Canada – a daughter and son in Canada.
+It turns out that he too has a connection to Canada – he shipped a daughter and son to Canada.

 The Iranian prosecutor has changed the numbers that allegedly disappeared but it appears that of the €6 billion that was moved, half came back to the company, leaving €3 billion unaccounted for.
 Three weeks ago, the prosecutor said that Iran has sought the extradition of Ms. Sheikholeslami.
 They are likely only going to succeed in obtaining an extradition order if the charges include money laundering.
 In the past, however, Iran asked Interpol for extradition thinking that such a request involved an automatic request of Canada, which suggests that they do not appear to be familiar with how extradition works.

 Allegedly, Ms. Sheikholeslami claimed refugee status in Canada, although that has not been confirmed, but that is unlikely because first, she says she did not flee Iran and second, it would put her citizenship at risk of being revoked for misrepresentation because one cannot both flee a country, claim refugee status for fear of prosecution in that country and then return for commercial purposes to the country in which you fear persecution shortly thereafter.